dwww Home | Manual pages | Find package

 arbitrary amount of time after they are received.
 Use the -U

-flag to cause packets to be written as soon as they are re-
+flag to cause packets to be written as soon as they are received.

 The MIME type application/vnd.tcpdump.pcap has been registered

-to be the most commonly used along with .cap and .dmp.
-Tcpdump
+be the most commonly used along with .cap and .dmp.
+Tcpdump it-

-itself doesn't check the extension when reading capture files
+self doesn't check the extension when reading capture files and

-and doesn't add an extension when writing them (it uses magic
+doesn't add an extension when writing them (it uses magic numbers

-numbers in the file header instead).
-However, many operating
+in the file header instead).
+However, many operating systems and

-systems and applications will use the extension if it is present
+applications will use the extension if it is present and adding

 See pcap-savefile(5) for a description of the file format.